szekany/academic-kickstart/content/publication/preprint/index.md

 ---
-title: "Finding and Indexing Vehicle Maneuvers from Dashboard Camera Video (PREPRINT)"
+title: "Finding and Indexing Vehicle Maneuvers from Dashboard Camera Video (PREPRINT DRAFT)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here